PCS is an independent initiative. It is not an industry body, an industry association or a trade association.

 To assist the PCS Association Board, the association has set up a Market Committee.

 More information on the Market Committee may be found here.

 Each of PCS UK and PCS EU are managed by their respective boards.

-In addition to the usual duties of board members, the boards of the operating companies will have special obligations to ensure that PCS UK and PCS EU fully comply will all the regulatory requirements imposed on third party verification agents by the STS Regulation and the companies’ respective regulators.
-As part of these additional duties, the boards of PCS UK and PCS EU will have a special focus on the elimination or management of conflicts of interests and compliance with the PCS Code of Conduct as well as those internal governance and procedure rules that seek to ensure the independence and integrity of the STS verification process.
+In addition to the usual duties of board members, the boards of the operating companies have special obligations to ensure that PCS UK and PCS EU fully comply will all the regulatory requirements imposed on third party verification agents by the STS Regulation and the companies’ respective regulators.
+As part of these additional duties, the boards of PCS UK and PCS EU have a special focus on the elimination or management of conflicts of interests and compliance with the PCS Code of Conduct as well as those internal governance and procedure rules that seek to ensure the independence and integrity of the STS verification process.

 Please, fill in the form below to join our mailing list and receive updates on the PCS news items.